 Aloha Wela Wela, Charley Stoddard!

-Aloha Wela Wela interpreted into colloquial Irish means, “The top of the mornin’ to you!”
+Aloha Wela Wela translates as “the warmest greetings” or in colloquial Irish, “The top of the mornin’ to you!”
 Aimée wrote that along with a few other Hawaiian words of love and admiration to her “chum”–travel writer Charles Warren Stoddard in his autograph book.
-Other contributors of poems, illustrations and inscriptions included Mark Twain, Rudyard Kipling, Oliver Wendall Holmes, Edwin Booth & Teddy Roosevelt, and other lesser known but equally dynamic friends Ada Clare, Bret Harte, Joaquin Miller, Ina Coolbrith, Edgar Saltus and Edmund Russell.
+Their friendship centered around their lifelong shared love for that haven of bliss, the heart chakra of the world, The Kingdom of Hawai’i, then known as the “Sandwich Islands.”
+Other contributors of poems, illustrations and inscriptions in this priceless book included Mark Twain, Rudyard Kipling, Oliver Wendall Holmes, Edwin Booth & Teddy Roosevelt, and other lesser known but equally dynamic friends Ada Clare, Bret Harte, Joaquin Miller, Ina Coolbrith, Edgar Saltus and Edmund Russell.

 Early in his career, Stoddard mailed copies of his poems to his favorite authors, fishing for compliments from the most famous writers in the English language.
 These included literary lords of New England—Emerson, Longfellow, Holmes—and British eminences like Alfred Tennyson and Charles Darwin.
 “I was hoping against hope the attention of the immortals.”
 Incredibly most replied.
 Emerson enjoyed his poems: “I am much touched with them, and I think so well of their superior skill and tone that I would hear with pain that you discontinued writing.”
 Tennyson said simply, “I have read your verses and I liked them.”
 Herman Melville was “quite struck” by a certain piece.
 Oliver Wendall Holmes warned him to use writing as “an apology for neglecting humbler and more steadily industrious pursuits.”
-Stoddard exchanged letters with his hero Walt Whitman for several years.
+Stoddard exchanged letters with his hero Walt Whitman for several years, was a companion of Mark Twain and inspired Robert Louis Stevenson to sail the South Seas.
 Jack London revered Stoddard referring to him as Dad in his letters.
 He had a pen pal love affair with Yone Noguchi (poet and father of sculptor Isamu Noguchi).
 “I, I am a hero worshipper no more, I have met all my heroes!”
 Stoddard would later tell a house guest.

-Walt Whitman, Ada Clare, Robert Louis Stevenson and Mark Twain would have a profound impact on Charles Stoddard’s personal and professional life and all would shape Aimée Crocker’s irreverent world view directly and indirectly.
+Ada Clare, Walt Whitman, Mark Twain and Robert Louis Stevenson would have a profound impact on Charles Stoddard’s personal and professional life and all would shape Aimée Crocker’s irreverent world view directly and indirectly.

 In 1855, Stoddard’s family migrated to San Francisco from New York City when he was eleven.
 Stoddard began writing verses at a young age amid the growing literary climate of California.
 His first piece was published at aged nineteen in The Golden Era, then the chief literary organ west of the Rocky Mountains, under the pseudonym “Pip Pepperpod.”

-Literary phenom and “Queen of Bohemia” Ada Clare, whom he met at The Golden Era offices, had gone to the islands a few weeks earlier.
+Literary phenom, actress and “Queen of Bohemia” Ada Clare, who he met at The Golden Era offices, had gone to the islands a few weeks earlier.
 She had always been interested in fostering younger writers and especially those who looked up to her.
 Their casual relationship deepened on the islands.
 Clare became a thoughtful and supportive friend, encouraged the fragile Charley to continue writing poetry, and later helped him get published.

 While staying at a Hilo mission house, “whose lips pursed with the prunes and prisms of propriety,” he became entranced by a native Hawaiian boy he met at Rainbow Falls whom he called Kana-Aloha.
 The friendship ripened and in a few days the young native and Stoddard were inseparable.
 He traveled with him to the Big Island.
-They separated from their companions.
 Stoddard wrote of their dalliance:

 There were no sign posts on that road pointing the way to Crater or Creature-comforts, no notices to “Keep off the Lava” or, “Beware of the Missionary.”
 No Town Criers ran after us filing the vales with the clang of their dreadful bell.
 We had nothing to do but to get as lost as possible and hug ourselves and chuckle in sheer delight at the thought of our delicious predicament.
 Sometimes upon the breezy hill-tops with the azure sea curled up at the horizon brim like a wine cup, we paused to laugh aloud, or shout, for the very joy of living, and our hearts were ready to burst with the love and lust of it all.

-Stoddard met another boy, Kana-ana, on the island of Molokaʻi (know by the natives as Molokaʻi Ka Hula Piko), then respected by native Hawaiians as the spiritual center of the archipelago.
-“Chumming with a Savage” describes Stoddard getting into bed with Kana-ana for the first time:
+Stoddard met another boy, Kana-ana, on the island of Molokaʻi (known by the natives as Molokaʻi Ka Hula Piko), then respected by native Hawaiians as the spiritual center of the archipelago.
+In his article “Chumming with a Savage,” Stoddard describes getting into bed with Kana-ana for the first time:

 Over the sand we went, and through the river to his hut, where I was taken in, fed, and petted in every possible way, and finally put to bed, where Kana-ana monopolized me, growling in true savage fashion if anyone came near me.
 I didn’t sleep much, after all.
 I think I must have been excited.